samar19/Building-RESTful-API-Bun-ElysiaJS/README.md

-# Elysia with Bun runtime
+# Elysia with Bun and restful api

 ## Development
 To start the development server run: